Sereno1710/pfl2324/tp2/README.md

 createEmptyStack = []
 ```

-#### State
+### Storage

-To facilitate operations involving the state, the implementation of the state was done using Data.Map library, which allows us to use a Map to represent the state.
+To facilitate operations involving the storage, the implementation of the State type was done using Data.Map library, which allows us to map variable names to their respective values.

 ```haskell
 type State = Map.Map String StackElements

 createEmptyState :: State
 createEmptyState = Map.empty
 ```

-#### Conversion to String
+### Conversion to String

 - The `stack2Str` function converts a `Stack` to a `String` by mapping the `StackElement` to a `String` and then concatenating the resulting list of `Strings`.
 Using the `intercalate` function from the `Data.List` library, we can add a comma between each element of the list.

 - The `state2Str` function converts a `State` to a `String` by mapping the `StackElement` to a `String` and then concatenating the resulting list of `String`s.
 Using the `intercalate` function from the `Data.List` library, we can add a comma between each element of the list.
 The `Map` is converted to a list of tuples using the `toList` function from the `Data.Map` library.
 The list of tuples is then mapped to a list of `String`s, where each `String` is a tuple of the form `(key, value)`.

 ```haskell
 stack2Str :: Stack -> String
 stack2Str [] = ""
 stack2Str stack = intercalate "," (map (\x -> case x of